The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes: Nonparametric Identification

+\bcol{Assumption \ref{assump2} can also be understood from the perspective of effect modifiers.
+In particular, it implies that any effect modification by $G$ operates through the untreated potential outcome $Y^0$.
+That is, once we condition on $Y^0$, the trial indicator $G$ does not further modify the treatment response.
+Thus, Assumption \ref{assump2} still allows substantial heterogeneity across trials in the marginal distributions of potential outcomes and in average treatment effects, but it requires the conditional transition law from $Y^0$ to $Y^1$ to remain stable.
+This is weaker than the full transportability assumption $G \indep (Y^0, Y^1)$ that requires identical effects across trials.
+This stronger assumption is ruled out in our analysis of the ACCT data, as shown in Figure \ref{fig1} in Section \ref{sec8}, where the average treatment effects vary across trials. }

+\bcol{Assumption \ref{assump2} has both strengths and limitations.
+On the one hand, it has a clear scientific interpretation as a stable transition mechanism from untreated prognosis to treated outcome, while allowing substantial cross-trial heterogeneity through differences in $\P(Y^0 \mid G=g)$.
+On the other hand, it is a substantive cross-world assumption and is not guaranteed by randomized design alone.
+It may fail when treatment versions, adherence, supportive care, endpoint definitions, or latent effect modifiers differ across trials in ways that still affect treatment response after conditioning on $Y^0$. }

-Importantly, Assumption \ref{assump2} is testable when the number of trials $m$ is strictly larger than the number of outcome categories.
+\bcol{Importantly, Assumption \ref{assump2} has observable implications in an overidentified setting, namely when the number of trials is strictly larger than the number of outcome categories.
 For a binary outcome, this means $m \ge 3$.
-In this setting, the joint distributions of potential outcomes for the $m$ trials are overidentified under Assumption \ref{assump2}.
-In Section \ref{sec-test}, we develop a Chi-square test for Assumption \ref{assump2}, which is applied to the ACCTs data to validate this assumption.
-Moreover, we also use graphs to visually assess this assumption in Section \ref{sec8}.
+In this case, the same transition probabilities must simultaneously explain the observed arm-specific outcome distributions across all trials.
+In Section \ref{sec-test}, we develop a chi-squared overidentification test for the restrictions implied by Assumption \ref{assump2}.
+Such a test assesses whether the observable implications of Assumption \ref{assump2} are compatible with the data.
+A rejection indicates that these implied restrictions are violated by the observed data, whereas a failure to reject should only be interpreted as a lack of evidence against Assumption \ref{assump2}.
+We also provide visual diagnostics in Section \ref{sec8}. }